-- Call 9-1-1 immediately - From a campus phone or campus police phone.
-The call will connect to University Police. - From an off-campus phone, the caller will be routed to the law enforcement agency with jurisdiction over that location. - From a cellular phone, callers may be connected to the California Highway Patrol who will then bridge the connection to the appropriate law enforcement agency. - Use Campus Emergency Phones ("Blue Light," non-dial outdoor phones): connects to University Police; located throughout campus, parking lots and structures - Call University Police: 323-343-3700; on-campus extension 3-3700
+- Call 9-1-1 immediately - > From a campus phone, the call will connect to UPD. - From an off-campus phone, the caller will be routed to the law enforcement agency with jurisdiction over that location. - From a cellular phone, callers may be connected to the California Highway Patrol who will then bridge the connection to the appropriate law enforcement agency. - Use Campus Emergency Phones ("Blue Light," non-dial outdoor phones): connects to University Police; located throughout campus, parking lots and structures. - Call UPD: 323-343-3700; on-campus extension 3-3700.